Beauty and the Beast (1991 film): Broadway musical

 According to an article in the Houston Chronicle, "The catalyst for Disney's braving the stage was an article by The New York Times theater critic Frank Rich that praised Beauty and the Beast as 1991's best musical.
 Theatre Under The Stars (TUTS) executive director Frank Young had been trying to get Disney interested in a stage version of Beauty about the same time Eisner and Katzenberg were mulling over Rich's column.
 But Young couldn't seem to get in touch with the right person in the Disney empire.
 Nothing happened till the Disney execs started to pursue the project from their end.
 When they asked George Ives, the head of Actors Equity on the West Coast, which Los Angeles theater would be the best venue for launching a new musical, Ives said the best theater for that purpose would be TUTS.
 Not long after that, Disney's Don Frantz and Bettina Buckley contacted Young, and the partnership was under way."
 A stage condensation of the film, directed by Robert Jess Roth and choreographed by Matt West, both of whom moved on to the Broadway development, had already been presented at Disneyland at what was then called the Videopolis stage.
 Beauty and the Beast premiered in a joint production of Theatre Under The Stars and Disney Theatricals at the Music Hall, Houston, Texas, from November 28, 1993, through December 26, 1993.

 On April 18, 1994, Beauty and the Beast premiered on Broadway at the Palace Theatre in New York City to mixed reviews.
 The show transferred to the Lunt-Fontanne Theatre on November 11, 1999.
 The commercial success of the show led to productions in the West End, Toronto, and all over the world.
 The Broadway version, which ran for over a decade, received a Tony Award, and became the first of a whole line of Disney stage productions.
 The original Broadway cast included Terrence Mann as the Beast, Susan Egan as Belle, Burke Moses as Gaston, Gary Beach as Lumière, Heath Lamberts as Cogsworth, Tom Bosley as Maurice, Beth Fowler as Mrs. Potts, and Stacey Logan as Babette the feather duster.

 Many well-known actors and singers also starred in the Broadway production during its thirteen-year run, including Kerry Butler, Deborah Gibson, Toni Braxton, Andrea McArdle, Jamie-Lynn Sigler, Christy Carlson Romano, Ashley Brown, and Anneliese van der Pol as Belle; Chuck Wagner, James Barbour, and Jeff McCarthy as the Beast; Meshach Taylor, Patrick Page, Bryan Batt, Jacob Young, and John Tartaglia as Lumière; Marc Kudisch, Christopher Sieber, and Donny Osmond as Gaston; and Nick Jonas, Harrison Chad, and Andrew Keenan-Bolger as Chip.
-The show ended its Broadway run on July 29, 2007, after 46 previews and 5,461 performances.
-As of 2024, it is Broadway's tenth-longest-running show in history.
+The show ended its Broadway run on July 29, 2007, after 46 previews and 5,462 performances.
+As of March 2026, it is Broadway's eleventh-longest-running show in history.